Have questions? Check out the "common answers" below this form.

 1. How much does this cost?

-We offer 2 training options: "open membership" at $150/month or "private training" starting at $200/month.
+We offer 2 training options: "open membership" at $175/month or "private training" at $225/month.
 That's it!
 Tax included.
 No contracts, sign-up, cancellation, or hidden fees.
-10% discount for military members, annual cash/check payments, and families of 4 or more.
+10% discount for military members, annual cash/check payments, and families of 4+.
 You can pay via credit, debit, cash or check, or sign-up for auto-payments.
-Don't worry about starting mid-month, just start when you're ready.
+Don't worry about starting mid-month, just start!
+We'll pro-rate you.
 Your coaching & programming will start on day one.
 We don't do any initial assessments or "movement screenings" because those are bogus.
 We know how to start coaching you on your very first day.

 2. How do i get started?